 Learn how to support people in the community who are struggling with drug and alcohol addiction and learn how to assess, intervene, counsel and advocate for people with addiction.

 You will be equipped with the knowledge of how to provide a range of services and interventions to people with alcohol and other drugs issues and/or implement health promotion and community interventions delivering better outcomes for your clients.

 - Request Information

 - DurationThis is a self-paced, online course delivered via our online portal, Booth Online.
-You will have a maximum of 18 months from enrolment to complete 17 units of study, plus the work experience component.
+You will have a maximum of 18 months from enrolment to complete 17 units of study, plus the work experience component or simulated tasks.

 - Trainer(s) Jeramy Nusco

 - Fees$2,320 AUD

 This fee includes all learning and assessment resources, work experience assistance, online support and assessment services for a period of 18 months.

 This course is suitable for entry-level workers who are looking to be equipped to provide services and interventions to client with alcohol and other drugs issues and/or implement health promotion and community interventions.

 As a student of Eva Burrows College, I could not have been better supported.
 Both my trainer and Course Coordinator offered me the utmost support.
 They allowed me to build on my experience and contribute in ways I have not thought of before.
 If I consider advancing my education, Eva Burrows College would be my first choice.

 Tony, Graduate of Certificate IV in Alcohol and Other Drugs

 1. You have 18 months to complete this online course.